mepps-md/openprocurement.tender.limited/docs/source/standard/contract.rst

     * `pending` - this contract has been proposed, but is not yet in force.
       It may be awaiting signature.
+    * `pending.signed` - this contract can be sent for validation to the Treasury.
+      Returning to pending status can be performed only after 15 minutes.
     * `active` - this contract has been signed by all the parties, and is now legally in force.
     * `cancelled` - this contract has been cancelled prior to being signed.